Research software engineering

-Research software engineering is not, as the name might suggest, just the use of software engineering practices, methods and techniques for research software, i.e. software that was made for and is mainly used within research projects.
-It also includes aspects of other (varying) research fields as well as open science.
+Research software engineering is the application of software engineering practices, methods and techniques for research software, i.e. software that was made for and is mainly used within research projects.
+As usual for software engineering, this also includes knowledge of other (and in this case varying) research fields as well as open science that need to be incorporated into a software development process.
 The term was proposed in a research paper in 2010 in response to an empirical survey on tools used for software development in research projects.
 It started to be used in United Kingdom in 2012, when it was needed to define the type of software development needed in research.
 This focuses on reproducibility, reusability, and accuracy of data analysis and applications created for research.

 Support

 Various type of associations and organisations have been created around this role to support the creation of posts in universities and research institutes.
 In 2014 a Research Software Engineer Association was created in UK, which attracted 160 members in the first three months and which lead to the creation of the Society of Research Software Engineering in 2019.
 Other countries like the Netherlands, Germany, and the USA followed creating similar communities and there are similar efforts being pursued in Asia, Australia, Canada, New Zealand, the Nordic countries, and Belgium.
 In January 2021 the International Council of RSE Associations was introduced.

 UK counts over 40 universities and institutes with groups that provide access to software expertise to different areas of research.
 Additionally, the Engineering and Physical Sciences Research Council created a Research Software Engineer fellowship to promote this role and help the creation of RSE groups across UK, with calls in 2015, 2017, and 2020.

 The world first RSE conference took place in UK in September 2016 and it has been repeated annually (except for a gap in 2020) since.
 In 2019 the first national RSE conferences in Germany and the Netherlands were held, next editions were planned for 2020 and then cancelled.
 US-RSE held its first national conference in 2023.

+The Research Software Alliance was formed in 2019 to advance the global research software ecosystem by collaborating with decision makers and key influencers.
 The SORSE (A Series of Online Research Software Events) community was established in late‑2020 in response to the COVID-19 pandemic and ran its first online event in September 2020.